For any questions or information, please contact us directly at nursing@johnabbott.qc.ca

 Registration for this AEC is only for candidates who have not started the program in another Cégep.

-Consequently, only one form is required for your interest in the program offered by one of these six CEGEPs.
+Only one form is required for your interest in the program offered by one of the six CEGEPs.

 To complete this form, we ask that you have in your possession the decision letter of the committee for “admission par equivalence” issued by the OIIQ.
 You must indicate the date of the letter on this form at question 10.
 Without this letter, you will not be eligible for the program.